 The next part of a dress shirt to consider when looking for the right fit is the sleeves.
 When looking at the sleeves, there are two elements you need to make sure are correctly tailored to their bodies.

-It can be suggested that in many cases, the arms are the hardest part to fit properly.
-It’s because the arm length and size of each person varies greatly.
+Most fashion experts agree that the arms are the hardest part to fit properly.
+It’s because the arm length and size of each person vary greatly.

 If the shirt sleeve is too tight, you will feel it excessively attached to your arm.
 It will limit your movement around the elbow, too.

 If your sleeves are too loose, wrinkles will appear all over them.
-The sleeve will start to weigh down and will create folds around the cuff.
+In addition, the sleeve will start to weigh down and will create folds around the cuff.
 The good thing is that you can tailor your shirt by reducing the size and the length of the dress shirt sleeve.